muhsingurel/storage-benchmark-csharp/README.md

 # storage-benchmark-csharp
-A storage benchmark specifically developped for measuring read performance of large files from storage area networks in parallel
+A storage benchmark specifically developped for measuring read performance of large files from storage area networks in parallel.

     Usage:
       storage-benchmark-csharp[options]